 Salary and Employment

-Employment opportunities for car maintenance technicians were projected to increase 5% between 2014 and 2024, according to the BLS.
+Employment opportunities for car maintenance technicians were projected to decrease 1% between 2018 and 2028, according to the BLS.
 Mechanics who've received some type of postsecondary training should face the best job outlook.

-With average job growth expected through 2024, applicants who have taken shop classes or completed an internship will be able to compete more effectively for jobs.
+With a decline in job growth expected through 2028, applicants who have taken shop classes or completed an internship may compete more effectively for jobs.
 Postsecondary training in car technology is optional, but will also help applicants demonstrate relevant knowledge when applying for openings in this field, as will ASE certification.